|

 Tremolo

-Tremolo is a rapid reiteration of a note.
-It is created by repeating notes with small but rapid down-up bow strokes in the violin family or repeated strokes with a finger or pick on plucked string instruments such as the guitar or ukulele.
+Tremolo is a rapid repetition of a single note.
+It’s created by repeating notes with small, rapid down-up bow strokes on violin-family instruments or repeated strokes with a finger or pick on plucked string instruments like the guitar or ukulele.
+On the guitar, tremolo is particularly prevalent in Spanish and Latin American guitar styles.
+A prime example of this technique is El Último Tremolo by Paraguayan composer Augustín Barrios.

 El Ultimo Tremolo | Augustin Barrios, 1885-1944 | Kyuhee Park, guitar (3:25)